jakearchibald/jakearchibald.com/static-build/posts/2022/12/html-codecs-parameter-for-av1/index.md

 [trace_headers @ 0x6000011f4460] 40    seq_profile        001 = 0
 ```

 As with all of these steps, the value we're interested in is right at the end, `0`.
 Don't worry if you get a different value.
-For instance, if the video uses half-resolution colour data, this will probably be `0`.
+For instance, if the video uses full-resolution colour data, this will probably be `1`.

+**Update:** For web content, you should avoid high profile AV1 for now (as in, yuv444).
+This is due to [a bug in Android Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=1402561) where it sends the video to the hardware decoder, which doesn't actually support high profile AV1.
+This results in garbage output.

 If you get more than one value, pick the largest.